Latest updates & newest information highlighted in yellow.

 Both Oregon and Washington have put out guidance recently outlining new restrictions on businesses, social gatherings, and sporting events.

-State of Oregon: Based on the new data announced on 12/1, 25 Oregon counties fall into the "Extreme Risk" category.
-It is our current interpretation and understanding that indoor sports and recreation, including volleyball training, games, practices, tryouts, camps, clinics, etc are not permitted under the guidelines in place beginning on 12/3.
+State of Oregon: It is our current interpretation and understanding that indoor sports and recreation, including volleyball training, games, practices, tryouts, camps, clinics, etc are not permitted under the guidelines in place in "Extreme Risk" counties.
 USAV sanctioning and insurance would not be in place for these activities in "Extreme Risk" counties.

 Read more on the following pages: